 The first time we heard of Pueblos Mancomunados was 4 years ago while backpacking in South America.
-An Australian couple we befriended had been traveling around the world for the better part of the year, and one of the experiences they raved about was trekking between these little villages in the mountains of central Mexico.
+An Australian couple we befriended had been traveling around the world for the better part of the year, and one of the experiences they raved about was trekking between these little villages in the mountains of southern Mexico.

 It certainly didn’t sound like the overcrowded beaches of Cancun I’d always associated with Mexico, and the image of these villages off the beaten path stuck in my head ever since.

 Once I started researching the villages of Pueblos Mancomunados, I knew we needed to make it a priority on our trip to Mexico, even though our time was crunched.
 And I’m so glad we did.

 It just so happened that the only time that would work for us to visit the Sierra Norte fell over my birthday.
 And so I rang in thirty years of life beside a wood-burning fireplace in a cozy little cabin.